 The B quadrant represents business owners who own an asset or business that provides income for them.
 Finally, the I quadrant depicts investors who invest money to gain profits on a regular basis with little effort on their part.

-- People who live off of their hourly labor alone are extremely different from those who invest or have their own business.
+- People who live off their hourly labor alone are extremely different from those who invest or have their own business.

 If you loved Kiyosaki’s first book or if you want to learn more about reaching financial independence, you’re going to love what’s next.
 We’re analyzing each lesson in detail below, so let’s start!